Image by sasun bughdaryan from iStock

 Basics of Decision-Making

-Let’s starts wit some basics: definition of decisions, outcomes, and goals.
+Let’s start with some basics: defining decisions, outcomes, and goals.

 Decision Is More Than Selecting Among Options